utsecnet/PAW/Active Directory/README.md

     │       ├── Shadowgroups-Servers - - - - Server object's shadowgroups
     │       └── Shadowgroups-Users - - - - - User's object's shadowgroups
     └── Users
         ├── Employees        - - - - Will hold all Employee accounts.
-Feel free to organize your own heirarchy.
+Feel free to organize your own hierarchy.
 For this example, we use <Locale>\<Department>
         │   ├── Tier 0       - - - - Will hold Tier 1 user accounts (for domain admins)
         │   └── Tier 1       - - - - Will hold Tier 1 user accounts (for server admins)
         ├── Disabled-Users   - - - - Will hold all disabled user accounts